vikstrous/pirate-get/README.md

 Installation
 ---

-Make sure you have python (2.7.3?) installed.
+Make sure you have python installed.

-Run install.sh
+Run install.sh (or install-py3.sh if you use python 3)

 Usage
 ---